mui/material-ui/docs/src/pages/guides/migration-v3/migration-v3.md

   the migration strategy.

   This also applies to `Dialog` and `Popover`.
-- [Modal] Remove the classes customization API for the Modal component.
-  (-74% bundle size reduction when used standalone)
+- [Modal] Remove the classes customization API for the Modal component(-74% bundle size reduction when used standalone).
 - [Modal] event.defaultPrevented is now ignored.
   The new logic closes the Modal even if `event.preventDefault()` is called on the key down escape event.
   `event.preventDefault()` is meant to stop default behaviors like clicking a checkbox to check it, hitting a button to submit a form, and hitting left arrow to move the cursor in a text input etc.